music-presence/protocols/src/media-channel.spec.md

 about currently playing Media within the Application, with an emphasis on music.
-More specifically, Applications are expected to always keep the Hub up-to-date about Media that that the Application is playing for the duration the Application is connected to the Hub, including some or all relevant Media Metadata.
+More specifically, Applications are expected to always keep the Hub up-to-date about Media that the Application is playing for the duration the Application is connected to the Hub, including some or all relevant Media Metadata.
 The protocol is designed to lower the entry barrier